galeraga/3D-semantic-parsing/README.md

 ## Main goals
 The general stategy is to implement a PointNet architecture in Pytorch that uses the S3DIS dataset in order to perform object classification and indoor scene semantic segmentation.
 We will focus only on the 5 movable classes presented in the dataset.

--Classification of movable elements given its own point cloud -Semantic segmentation of each object given a room point cloud.
+- Classification of movable elements given its own point cloud
+- Semantic segmentation of each object given a room point cloud.
--See impact of considering several hyperparameters and dataset preparation strategies on accuracy.
+- See impact of considering several hyperparameters and dataset preparation strategies on accuracy.
 For this point the following considerations will be of particular interest:
     - Find the impact that considering the rest of the non-movable "clutter" classes as well as using one or other "window discard" strategies will have on the results.
     - How color impacts object detection and semantic segmentation
     - How the size of the sliding windows impacts the semantic segmentation